ShikharPandey123/Food-Order-Web-App/README.md

 ## Features

+- User authentication and authorization
-- Browse food items
+- Browse and search for food items
-- Add items to cart
+- Add items to the cart
 - Place orders
-- User authentication
-- Order history
+- View order history

 ## Technologies Used

 ### Frontend

 - React
-- CSS

 ### Backend

 - Node.js

 ## Installation